VinodKandula/revolut-test-1/README.md

 - Overdraft support is not implemented as a feature but the data model and the code base make adding it a straightforward task.

+- A testing controller is added to create AccountFunds (a representation of account that holds balance).
+  While it's used to create an account funds entry in the app, the endpoints it exposes are not part of the 'official' application API.
+Personally for me, a more preferred way of creating those entries would be through asynchronous messaging such as handling an `AccountCreated` event.

 ## Requirements for running the application

 Gradle `5.X.X` and `JDK 11`